Code-Institute-Submissions/Upon-Wonder/README.md

 ## Deployment
 This project was developed in Gitpod and then pushed to GitHub.
-To deploy the project the following steps steps were taken:
+To deploy the project the following steps were taken:
 1. Log in to [GitHub](https://github.com/) and got to my [GitHub profile](https://github.com/Josefinekihlstrom).
 2. Select [Josefinekihlstrom/MS1](https://github.com/Josefinekihlstrom/MS1) from the repository list.
 3. Select 'Settings' in the menu under the repository name.